Shaga-Matula/Iceberg/README.md

 <img src="assets/images/game_board.png" width=400>
 </figure>

-# Method
+## Method
-### You can achieve your goal by selecting Coordinates to launch your torpedoes into the foggy night.Firstly select a letter from the top row of A to J. Then insert a colon : to separate letters from numbers.
+### You can achieve your goal by selecting Coordinates to launch your torpedoes into the foggy night.
+Firstly select a letter from the top row of A to J. Then insert a colon : to separate letters from numbers.
 After the colon you can select a number from 01 to 20.
+&nbsp;

-### "  Please note the input must be 4 char long." +
+### "  Please note the input must be 4 char long."
+&nbsp;
 ### An example of this would be B:02, for Column b row 2.
 If you choose a row number under 10 it must be preceded with a 0.
 An example of this for Column h row 2, would be H:02